 Supporting ALSA's Inaugural Launch Night and the establishment of the association's founding year.

-Whether you are a law student looking to be part of what we are building, a lawyer interested in mentoring, or a firm exploring partnership, we want to hear from you.
+View Partnership OpportunitiesWhether you are a law student looking to be part of what we are building, a lawyer interested in mentoring, or a firm exploring partnership, we want to hear from you.

-Membership is open to all law students.
+Membership is open to law students at the University of Auckland and AUT.